sillybytes/sillybytes/posts/legacy/2016/06/how-to-write-c-in-2016.md

 of 2016)](https://matt.sh/howto-c).
 Keith Thompson wrote later a very detailed and rather useful [critique](https://github.com/Keith-S-Thompson/how-to-c-response/blob/master/README.md) with some extra notes about Matt's post.

-Go a head and read both articles right now!
+Go ahead and read both articles now.

 Here I would like to point out some things about tooling.